liv-daliberti/grail-simulation/src/xgb/README.md

 See `python -m xgb.cli --help` for the full list.

+Need a refresher on how the cleaned dataset is assembled?
+Consult `clean_data/sessions/README.md` for the session-ingestion primitives that feed the downstream pipelines.

 ## Pipeline workflow

 `python -m xgb.pipeline` mirrors the automated flow available for the kNN